corda/corda-docs/content/en/docs/corda-enterprise/4.5/network/network-map.md

 tags:
 - network
 - map
-title: The network map
+title: Network map
 weight: 3
 ---

-# The network map
+# Network map

 The network map is a collection of signed `NodeInfo` objects.
 Each NodeInfo is signed by the node it represents and